olgapombo/olgapombo.github.io/content/academic_profile.md

 ## Academic profile

-###### This academic profile is not a full academic *curriculum vitae* (which can be found **here**).
-Rather than an exhaustive record of a professional career, it provides a selection of the most significant aspects of my academic life (education, appointments, responsabilities, fellowships, consultancy) and scientific production (publications, research, teaching, conferences, talks, lectures as well as organization of meetings and other initiatives).
-It also aims to provide online access to almost all of my articles, books, and other writtings, as well as interviews, media appearances, and other forms of academic and public reception of my work.
+###### This academic profile is not a full academic *curriculum vitae* (which can be found **here, in pdf format**).
+Here I gather a selection of the most significant aspects of my academic life (education, appointments, responsabilities, fellowships, consultancy) and of my scientific production (research, teaching, conferences, talks, lectures as well as organization of meetings and other initiatives).
+It also aims to provide online access to all of my publications, articles, books, and other writtings, as well as interviews, media appearances, and other forms of academic and public reception of my work.
+Not everything is available — some texts are inaccessible or cannot be shared for technical reasons — but the aim is to offer as broad and up‑to‑date a view of my work as possible.

 ###### | [Trajectory](#trajectory) | [Education](#education-and-degrees) |  [Research fields and areas of interest](#research-fields-and-areas-of-interest) | [Appointments](#appointments) | [Academic responsibilities](#academic-responsibilities) | [Fellowships](#fellowships-and-research-stays-abroad) | [Consultancy](#consultancy) | [Publications](publications.md) | [Journal editor](#journal-editor) | [Conferences and talks](onlinetalks.md) | [Interviews](interviews.md) | [Research](research.md) | [Organization of scientific meetings](organization_scientific_meetings.md) | [Teaching](teaching_doctoral_program.md) | [Supervision](supervision.md) | [Media and Scholar Reception](#media-and-scholar-reception) | [Honours](#honours-awards-and-public-distinctions) | [Languages](#languages) | [Full CV](https://webpages.ciencias.ulisboa.pt/~ommartins/academic_profile/index.htm) |